CPR Myths Busted: What You Need to Know to Save Lives

 Bystander CPR can double or triple survival chances.

-Most people who survive were helped by someone nearby—not by emergency services alone.
+Most survivors were helped by someone nearby, not emergency personnel.

 Conclusion

 Don’t let fear, myths, or uncertainty stop you from helping.
 CPR isn’t about perfection—it’s about action.
-The more we dispel the myths, the more lives we can save.
+By learning the facts, dispelling myths, and taking a certified CPR course in Reno, you can increase survival rates and save lives.